 Much of marketing depends on passive consumption.
-You hope the people who read your blog post or watch your video are engaging with it, but with so much content out there, it can start to feel more like background noise than something that elicits real feeling and action.
+You hope the people who read your blog post or watch your video are engaging with it.
+But with so much content out there, it can start to feel more like background noise.

 That’s why many big brands are turning to experiential marketing.
 The harder it gets to create content that feels truly memorable and unique, the more it pays to aim for something entirely different by creating an immersive, interactive experience.